IntersectMBO/cardano-node/cardano-config/README.md

 # Cardano Configuration

-This package exposes the types and functions necessary to create a `CardanoConfiguration`.
+This package exposes the types and functions necessary to configure the `cardano-node`.